shiqiz1020/student-info-tracker/README.md

 * Click Project Explorer -> click Server (at the bottom)
 * Apache -> Tomcat v9.0 Server -> Select Tomcat installation directory (where Tomcat is downloaded) -> Finish

+## Running This Project
+* Clone the repo
+* Import into Eclipse
+  * File -> Import -> Existing Projects into Workspace -> Next -> select root directory -> Finish
+  * Right-click the project and select Properties.
+Make sure 1) Java Build Path -> Libraries has Java 8 JRE library and Tomcat 9.0, 2) Java Compiler -> JDK compliance is at 1.8.
+* Right-click student-info-tracker/WebContent/list-students.jsp -> Run As -> Run on server -> select Tomcat 9
+* Now can view the page on localhost:8080